girlscript/winter-of-contributing/Android_Development_with_Kotlin/06. Views/Buttons.md

 I would like you to search about the rest of the parameters.

-## Now we will make an app to demostrate the working of button.
+## Now we will make an app to demonstrate the working of button.
 Just like this one.
 <hr>
 <p align = "center">
 <img src = "https://user-images.githubusercontent.com/59731205/135924002-d37c05c4-a857-4029-a2b5-3f394dc5359f.gif" width = 200>